clearlinux/swupd-client/docs/swupd.1.rst

        Removes a 3rd-party repository along with all the content installed from it from the system.

+         -  ``force``

+         Attempt to proceed with the removal of the repo even if non-critical errors found.

     -  ``list``

        Lists the 3rd-party repositories available to the system.
 These